The ghost town of Bankhead hosted a coal mining operation in Banff National Park, Alberta, Canada.

 A very short road distance further, towards Lake Minnewanka, is the Upper Bankhead parking area constructed where the residential area existed long ago.

-This area also supported coal mining and along the route there are old foundations and fenced ventilation shafts.
-Although evidence of Bankhead's existence is virtually gone, there is an opportunity to walk across the field adjacent to the parking area to root around in the bush to potentially discover old relics from Bankhead's brief history.
+This area also supported coal mining and along the route there are old foundations, fenced ventilation shafts and massive slack heaps a short distance off trail.
+Although evidence of Bankhead's existence is virtually gone, there is an opportunity to walk across the field adjacent to the parking area to root around in the bush for potential discovery old relics from Bankhead's brief history.

 At its peak, Bankhead boasted a population of 1,500 people and included about 100 homes, a hotel, a school, a pool hall, and several taverns.
 For mining history buffs there are fascinating stories in this area worthy of research.
-As an example, the settlement which preceded Bankhead is now a popular scuba diving site.
+As an example, the settlement which preceded Bankhead is now a popular scuba diving site in Lake Minnewanka.
 Really!
 Apparently, visibility in the cold water can be an issue.

 Continuing to drive northeast from the Upper Bankhead parking area towards Lake Minnewanka arrives at a turn right to nearby and beautiful Johnson Lake and Two Jack Lake for a pleasant stroll among magnificent mountain views.